 TMS is a mind-body syndrome originally identified by Dr. John E. Sarno M.D.
-TMS stands for Tension Myositis Syndrome (TMS), and is also known as Tension Myoneural Syndrome, meaning “tension (i.e. pain) in the muscles and nerves.”
-More broadly it refers to ailments affecting all systems of the body, creating conditions such as gastrointestinal disorders, allergies, migraines, weakness —in addition to pain.
+TMS stands for The Mind-Body Syndrome, or Tension Myositis Syndrome, meaning “pain in the muscles and nerves caused by inner tension.”
+More broadly it refers to ailments affecting all systems of the body, such as gastrointestinal symptoms, allergies, migraines, weakness, and many more —in addition to pain.

 Dr. Sarno discovered that pain and other symptoms act as a distraction to keep us from being aware of difficult emotions such as anger.
 His breakthrough treatment is an “education cure” that helps patients connect their physical symptoms to their emotional make-up, life stressors, and their childhood histories.

 Here is a more detailed description of TMS, including the classic personality traits that lead to TMS symptoms, and Dr. Sarno’s basic approach to treating it.
 Andy coaches clients in applying Dr. Sarno’s treatment to end pain.
 The TMS Wiki has a wealth of free information put together by sufferers who have used Dr. Sarno’s approach to treat pain effectively.